 Editorial use only.

-German-US physicist Otto Stern (1888-1969, left) talking to Swiss physicist Paul Scherrer (1890-1969, right).
+German-US physicist Otto Stern smoking a cigar in a laboratory.
 Stern's main research was on molecular beams.
 In 1920 he worked with Walter Gerlach, using a molecular beam of silver atoms to test a prediction of quantum theory.
 The prediction was that the atoms had magnetic moments that were quantized into two orientations.
 The beam split into two as predicted and earned Stern the 1943 Nobel Prize for Physics.
-In the 1930s Scherrer specialised in nuclear physics and beginning in 1944 passed information to the United States about German science and German scientists, especially in relation to their efforts to develop a nuclear weapon.
-He later became the foremost proponent of Switzerland developing its own nuclear weapons.
+Stern also measured the magnetic moment of the proton and successfully observed diffraction of atoms and molecules, demonstrating wave-particle duality.

 Model release not available.
 Property release not required.